cossentino/nyt_topstories/README.md

     --View details and a brief summary of each article --Open articles in a browser

-## For Flatiron school project submission:
+## For Flatiron School project submission:

    Non-technical demo video: https://youtu.be/teo1uag0jnQ